PERSONAL INJURY / TRUCK ACCIDENT

-St. Joseph, Missouri wrongful death attorney, and truck accident attorney, James Montee has reached a settlement on behalf of his clients relating to an Andrew County, Missouri truck accident.
+St. Joseph, Missouri truck accident attorney, James Montee has reached a settlement on behalf of his client for injuries received in a Wathena, Kansas truck accident.